xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 ### Why do apps built with XMTP require a user to sign with their blockchain account private keys each time they start a new messaging session?

-In XMTP V3, users need to authenticate with their blockchain account when starting a new messaging session in this way:
+Users need to authenticate with their blockchain account when starting a new messaging session in this way:

 - Initial authentication: When a user first uses XMTP with their blockchain account, they need to sign a message to create their XMTP identity key.